David Cristiani – El Paso, TX

-David Cristiani, author of the blog The Desert Edge.
+David Cristiani, author of the blog It’s a Dry Heat.
 David has over 20 years of experience designing outdoor environments in the Southwest.
 His projects include a variety of resource-conservative commercial, institutional, and residential designs.
 David has merged the practice of landscape design with his knowledge of climate and the study of arid-region plant geography and species composition.
 This unique insight has proved valuable for both site-specific design work and for assisting regional growers, by collecting seed and cuttings for large-scale production of promising high desert plant introductions.

 Debbie Roberts – Stamford, CT

 A lifelong love of digging in the dirt eventually lead Debbie Roberts to a career as a professional landscape designer.
 Debbie is the owner of Roberts & Roberts Landscape and Garden Design, where she specializes in designing low-resource sustainable gardens to complement each client’s unique lifestyle.
 Her own garden, located in southwestern Connecticut, is used to test and trial plants and gain as much hands-on experience as possible so she can pass it along as a garden coach and in the garden design classes she teaches.

 Debbie is a founding member of the Connecticut chapter of the Association of Professional Landscape Designers.
 Her articles about gardening and landscape design have appeared in a variety of regional magazines and newspapers.
 Debbie shares her thoughts on gardening and design at A Garden of Possibilities.

 Douglas Owens-Pike – Minneapolis, MN